-If you travel a lot, you’ve probably already experienced this – you’re in a total hurry on your way to the airport trying to catch a flight, only to find out at the airport that your flight is delayed anyway.
+If you travel a lot, you’ve probably already experienced this – you’re in a real hurry on your way to the airport trying to catch a flight, only to find out at the airport that your flight is delayed.
 Wasn’t it great to know in advance when a flight is going to be delayed?
-This would make travelling more relaxed.
-Well there is a solution and it is based on Machine Learning.
+Well, there is a solution, and it uses Machine Learning.
 We can use past data on delayed flights to develop a classification model that predicts flight delays.
-More specifically, we speak of a statistical model that calculates the probability of a certain flight being delayed or on-time.
-In this blog post on flight delay prediction, I show how to develop a prediction model in the Azure ML Studio (classic) workbench.
+This article shows how this works by creating a flight-delay prediction model in the Azure ML Studio (classic) workbench.
 The model uses a Decision Tree algorithm to predict whether a flight will be more or less than 30 minutes late.
 In this approach, the algorithm searches for patterns in the data of past flight connections and applies these patterns to classify flights into two classes: delayed and not delayed.
 Travel service providers use similar models to warn customers when a flight is likely to be delayed.

-1 Access Microsoft Azure ML Studio
+Step #1 Access Microsoft Azure ML Studio

-2 Importing Training Data into Azure ML
+Step #2 Importing Training Data into Azure ML

-In this tutorial, we will work with the csv dataset “FlightDelayData“.
+In this tutorial, we will work with the CSV dataset “FlightDelayData.”
 You can download it from the link below:

-After you have downloaded the dataset, you can import the it into Azure ML Studio.
+After you have downloaded the dataset, you can import it into Azure ML Studio.
 To do this, navigate to “Experiments” and click on “+ New” at the bottom left.
-On the following page, select “Dataset” on the left and then “Upload Local File”.
+On the following page, select “Dataset” on the left and then “Upload Local File.”
 Select the file FlightDelayData and confirm the upload.

-3 Exploring the Data
+Step #3 Exploring the Data

 Now that the data set is available in Azure ML, we will prepare it for its use in the training of our flight delay prediction model.
 First, we will drag and drop the FlightDelayData dataset from “Saved Datasets” into the grey workspace of the experiment.
 Next, we will visualize the data by right-clicking on FlightDelayData –> “dataset” –> “Visualize” in the grey work area.

-4 Creating a Data Pipeline
+Step #4 Creating a Data Pipeline

 Before we can train the model, we need to split the data into two parts: train and test.
 We will use the first part of the data to train the ML model and the second part to evaluate its predictions.
 This approach is known as supervised learning.
-In order to split the data, search for the “Split Data module” in the search list on the left and drag and drop it into the grey workspace.
+To split the data, search for the “Split Data module” in the search list on the left and drag and drop it into the grey workspace.
 After this, you can connect the two modules by clicking on the output of the data set (FlightDelayData) and drag it to the input of the “Split Data module” (see screenshot).

-Next we configure the Split Data module.
+Next, we configure the Split Data module.
 Click on the module and make the following settings on the right side under “Properties”: Fraction of rows in the first output dataset: 0.7 and Random seed: 123.

 In this way, we divide the data randomly in a 70/30 ratio.
 You can leave the other as they are.

 Step #5 Creating a Classification Model

 Now we will create a classification model.
 Therefore, we will pull further models into the grey area of the workbench.
 Our model will use a boosted decision tree classifier.
 We can use this algorithm by dragging the module “Two-Class Boosted Decision Tree” into the grey workspace below the other modules.
 You can leave the settings of the module unchanged.